-EMDR (Eye movement desensitization and reprocessing) is a therapy that uses eye movement or other bilateral stimulation to reprocess trauma and help the client function better.
-Developed by Francine Shapiro in the 80s, it’s a well-documented and researched therapy used by therapists around the world to treat PTSD, among other mental health issues.
+Developed by Francine Shapiro in the 80s, it’s a well-documented and researched therapy used by therapists worldwide to treat PTSD and other mental health issues.

-EMDR consists of eight specific stages or phases that can take up to 12 sessions.
-Each session may last for an hour to an hour and a half.
-The idea behind this therapy which Shapiro championed, is that when the person is distracted with an external stimulus, they are likely to feel less emotional stress revisiting their trauma.
-This essentially helps them remember, process, and stabilize the memories of the trauma.
+EMDR consists of eight specific stages or phases that can take up to 12 sessions to complete.
+Session last from an hour to an hour and a half.
+The idea behind Shapiro’s therapy is that when people are distracted by an external stimulus, they are likely to feel less emotional stress while revisiting their trauma.
+This helps them remember, process, and stabilize the trauma memories.

-A more technical explanation of EMDR is that it utilizes both sides of the brain to work on the trauma, so it can be stored in a more stable part of the brain.
-That way, even with the triggers around the client, they are able to cope with their feelings and see the trauma in a new light.
+A more technical explanation of EMDR is that the bilateral stimulation utilizes both sides of the brain to work on the trauma, so it can be stored in a more stable part of the brain.
+That way, even when a client is triggered, they can cope with their feelings and see the trauma in a new light.

-Similar to BSP, it was developed to treat trauma.
-However, now it’s used for a number of mental problems, including depression, anxiety, dissociation, addictions, grief, phobias, and even chronic pain.
+Similar to BSP, EMDR was originally developed to treat trauma.
+However, it’s now used for a number of conditions, including depression, anxiety, dissociation, addictions, grief, phobias, and even chronic pain.

 Similarities Between Brainspotting and EMDR

 Let’s explore the similarities between the two modalities: